Trewaters/SifuTrewaters/practice/signIn_2023.md

 ~"When you want to succeed as bad as you want to breathe, then you'll be successful."
 -- by Eric Thomas, The Secret to Success

+## Monday, 2023-05-01 20:54:32

+Life is beautiful!
+I have been coding during the day and learning from a senior developer.
+It is amazing!
+I want to take time and journal what advice was helpful and what advice wasn't.
+I don't have time now but it is coming soon.
+I say you should definitely code as much as possible.
+Always be learning

+~"Nothing is impossible.
+The word itself says 'I'm possible!'"
+-- by Audrey Hepburn